-Another thing that alters the price in Roman shades significantly is how they’re made.
-With your simple Roman shade you have just a simple pull cord behind a fabric and a pull system.
-An economical version takes small strips of self lined fabric and use snap on battens to create the look.
-The more traditional and expensive style is a handmade Roman shade where you take the fabric and hand stitch on liners and inner linings; you have a much more durable batten systems and a heavier duty lifting system.
+Based on the different fabric choices, the price can be affected significantly.
+Another thing that alters Roman shades’ price significantly is how they’re made.
+With your simple Roman shade, you have just a simple pull cord behind a piece of fabric and a pull system.
+An economical version takes small strips of self-lined fabric and uses snap-on battens to create the look.
+The more traditional and expensive style is a handmade Roman shade.
+You take the fabric and hand-stitched liners and inner linings; you have a much more durable batten system and a heavier duty lifting system.

 Liners for Light Control & Privacy